GL Communications Inc.

 Filtering and Search

-Users can record all or filtered traffic into a trace file.
-Filtering and search capability adds a powerful dimension to the Frame Relay analyzers.
-This feature can isolate required frames from all frames in real-time/remote/offline.
+User can record all or filtered traffic into a trace file and can create search/filter criteria automatically from the current screen selection.
+The filter and search options add a powerful dimension to the CAS analyzer that isolates required frames from the captured frames in real-time/remote/offline.
 Users can specify custom values for frame length to filter frames during real-time capture.
 The frames can also be filtered after completion of capture according to Frame Number, Time, Length, Error, DLCI, DE, BECN, FECN, CTL, NLPID and more.
 Similarly, Search capability helps user to search for a particular frame based on specific search criteria

-Call trace defining important call specific parameters like Call ID, Call Status, Call duration, Called/Calling Number, CRV, Release Cause displayed in Call Trace view.
+Important call specific parameters like Call ID, Call Status, Call duration, Called/Calling Number, CRV, Release Cause are displayed in Call Detail Record View.
 Call traces can also be logically grouped with each group comprised of unidirectional (either 'Forward' or 'Backward') data links.
+Additionally, users are provided with the option to search a particular call detail record from the captured traces.

 Statistics is an important feature available in Frame Relay analyzer and can be obtained for all frames both in real-time as well as offline mode.
-Numerous statistics can be obtained to study the performance and trend in the Frame Relay network and it is based on protocol fields and different parameters e.g. Use Type (Key/Total/Field), Statistic type (Frame count, Byte count, Frames/Sec) and patterns like Range List, Wild card.
+Numerous statistics can be obtained to study the performance and trend in the Frame Relay network based on protocol fields and different parameters.

 Enhanced Trace Saving Options